pavitravarsh/pavitravarsh/README.md

 # Hi there, I'm Pavitra Varshini 👋

-I'm a Computer Science student passionate about Web Development and Flutter development.
+I'm a Computer Science student passionate about Web Development .
 I'm always eager to learn new technologies and work on innovative projects.

 ## 🛠 Skills & Technologies
 - **Languages:** Python, Dart, JavaScript, C, C++